jimlengel/posts_and_comments/README.md

 This should print the value of the body tag of each post in the collection (there is only one in this case).

+Contrast this to:

+`third_tag = Tag.find(3)`

+This will not return a collection.
+This returns one record (the record with the id of 3).

+Now we can write:

+`third_tag.posts`

+This will return all posts that are associated with this tag.

 Try more!